bytedeck/bytedeck/ReadMe.md

 5. Later, when you are finished you can leave the environment by typing: `deactivate`

 #### Installing required python packages
-1. pip install -r requirments.txt
+1. `pip install -r requirments.txt`
+2. If this gives errors on Windows, try downloading and running this script: https://bootstrap.pypa.io/ez_setup.py
+3.